-Have you ever given any thought to just how long you’re supposed to brush your teeth?
+Have you ever thought about how long you’re supposed to brush your teeth?
 Probably not.
-We’ve all been doing it so long that we hardly think about it.
-It’s practically automatic.
+We’ve been doing it so long that we hardly think about it.

 - Use the timer on your cell phone

-- Put on one of your favorite songs (which usually last two minutes or longer)
+- Hum or play one of your favorite songs (which usually last 2 minutes or longer)

 - Go old school and use a clock